-“The fact that Novavax and J&J are above Pfizer makes us very hopeful that in the first quarter [of 2021] those vaccines will get approved and those we can make in many hundreds of millions per month in these developing world factories.”
+"The fact that Novavax and J and J are above Pfizer makes us very hopeful that in the first quarter [of 2021] those vaccines will get approved and those we can make in many hundreds of millions per month in these developing world factories."

 The Trump administration has fumbled in two other important, damaging ways, said Gates, the billionaire philanthropist, co-founder of Microsoft, and co-chair of the Bill and Melinda Gates Foundation.
 First, federal officials missed the mark on diagnostics early in the pandemic and then the White House muffled the public health voices at the Centers for Disease Control and Prevention that could have delivered information people needed to stem the spread of the virus.

 "I really think the CDC was not allowed to do its job.
 Right now, things are kind of confused, about, are they all just following Scott Atlas' sort of nihilism or what the hell is going on?" he said about the president's adviser on Covid-19.
 "I'm just not seeing what you would want to see for a well-managed rollout.
 Who's in charge?
 Is it Scott Atlas who's in charge?
 Because he's busy attacking other experts."

 In contrast, Gates praised the Covid-19 advisers President-elect Joe Biden has chosen.
 "He's appointed a really strong group of people and we've worked with many of them, you know, in the global health community. ...
 He's gonna overdo it on listening to science, which is a wonderful thing."